Find out more about the support available before you arrive at the University.

-If you are visiting the UK for longer than six months you are guaranteed free access to the UK's National Health Service (NHS).
+If you are visiting the UK for longer than six months and are from a country outside of the European Economic Area you will be required to pay the immigration healthcare surcharge (IHS) as part of your visa application.
+Once you have paid this surcharge you are guaranteed free access to the UK's National Health Service (NHS).
+More information can be found on the UK Government website.

 Students are also encouraged to register with an NHS dentist.
 Visit the NHS website to find a dentist in your local area.